 The Local Emergency Operations Plan (LEOP) is updated annually after town meeting and identifies the roles and responsibilities of local officials and first responders during an emergency.

 - Check to see if your plans are up-to-date on the community reports page.

 - Plans can take time to update so it is important to secure the funding and block out sufficient time to meet the deadlines.
 Contact your regional planning commission to identify grant funding and other resources to support the planning process.

-- Use the resources on this site to update the flood resilience element of your Municipal Plan, Local Emergency Operations Plan, and Local Hazard Mitigation Plan.
+- Use the resources on this site to update the flood resilience element of your Municipal Plan, Local Emergency Management Plan, and Local Hazard Mitigation Plan.

 Municipal plans that are approved by the Regional Planning Commission allow the community to qualify for Municipal Planning Grants, an important source of funding.
 The community may request that the Regional Planning Commission review and approve the plan.
 The Commission needs to find that the plan (including the flood resilience section) is consistent with the goals in statute and compatible with other municipalities in the region.

 Like the municipal plan, it is best if the Local Hazard Mitigation Plan (LHMP) is developed by the Planning Commission with support from a professional planner.
 FEMA encourages communities to integrate the LHMP into the comprehensive Municipal Plan.
 To qualify for FEMA grants the LHMP must be adopted by the community and approved by FEMA.
 The draft LHMP is routed to FEMA through the Vermont Department of Emergency Management and Homeland Security (DEMHS).
 There are often several drafts before a text is ready for adoption (“approved pending adoption”), is adopted by the community, and then gets formal approval by FEMA.